slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The problem with people who have no vices is that generally you can be pretty sure they're going to have some pretty annoying virtues.' -- Elizabeth Taylor*

+> *'I am lonely, yet not everybody will do.
+I don't know why, some people fill the gaps and others emphasize my loneliness.
+In reality those who satisfy me are those who simply allow me to live with my «idea of them».' --  Anaïs Nin*

 <!--
 - we can define entropy as a measure of the disorder of the universe.
 Disorder is not a mistake; it's our default.
 Order is always artificial and temporary.
 -->